Synaptic724/ThreadFactory/README.md

     - **ConcurrentBuffer**: 102,494 ops/sec
     - Better scaling under thread contention.

 ### `ConcurrentBag`
 - A thread-safe “multiset” collection that allows duplicates.
 - Methods like `add`, `remove`, `discard`, etc.
 - Ideal for collections where duplicate elements matter.

 ---

-## Parallel Utilities

-ThreadFactory provides a collection of parallel programming utilities inspired by .NET's Task Parallel Library (TPL).

-### `parallel_for`

-- Executes a traditional `for` loop in parallel across multiple threads.
-- Accepts `start`, `stop`, and a `body` function to apply to each index.
-- Supports:
-    - Automatic chunking to balance load.
-    - Optional `local_init` / `local_finalize` for per-thread local state.
-    - Optional `stop_on_exception` to abort on the first error.

-### `parallel_foreach`

-- Executes an `action` function on each item of an iterable in parallel.
-- Supports:
-    - Both pre-known-length and streaming iterables.
-    - Optional `chunk_size` to tune batch sizes.
-    - Optional `stop_on_exception` to halt execution when an exception occurs.
-    - Efficient when processing large datasets or streaming data without loading everything into memory.

-### `parallel_invoke`

-- Executes multiple independent functions concurrently.
-- Accepts an arbitrary number of functions as arguments.
-- Returns a list of futures representing the execution of each function.
-- Optionally waits for all functions to finish (or fail).
-- Simplifies running unrelated tasks in parallel with easy error propagation.

-### `parallel_map`

-- Parallel equivalent of Python’s built-in `map()`.
-- Applies a `transform` function to each item in an iterable concurrently.
-- Maintains the order of results.
-- Automatically splits the work into chunks for efficient multi-threaded execution.
-- Returns a fully materialized list of results.

-### Notes

-- All utilities automatically default to `max_workers = os.cpu_count()` if unspecified.
-- `chunk_size` can be manually tuned or defaults to roughly `4 × #workers` for balanced performance.
-- Exceptions raised inside tasks are properly propagated to the caller.
+## 🛠 Primitives & Coordination Mechanisms

+ThreadFactory goes beyond collections, offering finely engineered synchronization primitives and specialized tools for orchestration, diagnostics, and thread-safe control.

+### 🧠 Core Primitives – `thread_factory.synchronization.primitives`

+* 🎛 `Dynaphore`: A **dynamically resizable permit gate** for adaptive resource control and elastic thread pools.
+* 🔁 `FlowRegulator`: A **smart semaphore** with factory ID targeting, callback routing, and bias buffering for dynamic wakeups in agentic worker systems.
+* 🧠 `SmartCondition`: A **next-generation `Condition` replacement** enabling **targeted wakeups**, ULID tracking, and direct callback delivery to waiting threads.
+* 🔔 `TransitCondition`: A **minimalist wait/notify condition** where callbacks execute within the waiting thread, ensuring lightweight and FIFO-safe signaling.
+* 🛑 `SignalLatch`: A **latch with observer signaling support**, capable of notifying a controller before blocking.
+It natively connects to a `SignalController` for streamlined lifecycle management.
+* 🔒 `Latch`: A classic **reusable latch** that, once opened, permanently releases all waiting threads until explicitly reset.

+### ⚡ Coordinators & Barriers – `thread_factory.synchronization.orchestrators`

+* 🎯 `TransitBarrier`: A **reusable barrier** for sophisticated threshold coordination, with the option to execute a callable once all threads arrive.
+* 🚦 `SignalBarrier`: A **reusable, signal-based barrier** that supports thresholds, timeouts, and failure states, natively connecting to a `SignalController` for integrated lifecycle management.
+* ⏰ `ClockBarrier`: A **barrier with a global timeout** that breaks and raises an exception if all threads don't arrive within the specified duration.
+It natively connects to a `SignalController`.
+* 🚦 `Conductor`: A **reusable group synchronizer** that executes tasks after a threshold is met, supporting timeouts and failure states.
+This object also natively connects to a `SignalController`.
+* 🧠 `MultiConductor`: Manages **multiple `Group` objects** with per-group thresholds, executing per-group tasks and performing global releases.
+It natively connects to a `SignalController` for comprehensive coordination.
+* 🔍 `Scout`: A **predicate-based monitor** where a single thread blocks while evaluating a custom predicate, complete with timeout, success, and failure callbacks.

+### 🚉 Execution Gates – `thread_factory.synchronization.execution`

+* 🔀 `TransitGate`: Allows up to `N` threads to **execute a pre-bound callable pipeline**, capturing results via `Outcome`.
+It collapses once the execution cap is reached, making it ideal for controlled bootstraps or one-time initializers.

+### 🎛 Dispatchers – `thread_factory.synchronization.dispatchers`

+* 🔧 `Fork`: A **thread dispatcher** that assigns callables based on usage caps, ensuring each executes a fixed number of times for simple routing.
+* 🔄 `SyncFork`: A **dispatcher that coordinates `N` threads** into callable groups, where all callables execute simultaneously once slots are filled.
+It supports timeouts and reuse.
+* 🔄 `SyncSignalFork`: Similar to `SyncFork`, but with the added ability to **execute a callable as a signal**.
+This object natively connects to a `SignalController` for enhanced integration.

+### 🎮 Central Controllers – `thread_factory.synchronization.controller`

+* ### `SignalController`
+    The **central registry and backbone** for lifecycle-managed objects within ThreadFactory.
+It offers robust support for:
+    * **`register()` / `unregister()`**: Dynamically add or remove managed objects.
+    * **`invoke()` with pre/post hooks**: Trigger operations across registered components with custom logic before and after.
+    * **Event notification (`notify`)**: Broadcast events to all interested managed objects.
+    * **Full-thread-safe `dispose()`**: Recursively and safely tears down all managed objects, ensuring proper resource release and preventing leaks in complex systems.
+    The `SignalController` forms the foundation for global coordination, status tracking, and command dispatch, providing a powerful hub for your concurrency architecture.
 ---

-## 🔧 Primitives & Utilities
+## ⚡ Parallel Utilities - `thread_factory.concurrency`

-ThreadFactory isn’t just about queues — it includes finely engineered synchronization primitives and timers for orchestration, diagnostics, and thread-safe control.
+ThreadFactory provides a powerful collection of **parallel programming utilities** inspired by .NET's Task Parallel Library (TPL), simplifying common concurrent patterns.

-### 🔑 `SmartCondition`
+* ### `parallel_for`
-- A next-generation `Condition` replacement with **targeted wakeups**.
-- Threads can wait using a `factory_id`, enabling selective `notify(factory_id=...)` or full `notify_all()`.
-- Supports:
-  - `wait()`, `wait_for(predicate)`
-  - ID-targeted `notify()` and `notify_all()`
-  - Waiter inspection via `find_waiter_count()`, `has_waiters()`, etc.
-- ✅ Powers `SwitchLock`, `DynamicWorker`, and advanced coordination routines.
-- Designed for systems requiring precise, minimal, and observable thread signaling.
+    Executes a traditional `for` loop in parallel across multiple threads.
+It supports automatic chunking, optional `local_init`/`local_finalize` for per-thread state, and `stop_on_exception` for early abortion on error.

-### ⚖️ `SwitchLock`
+* ### `parallel_foreach`
-- A **dynamic, ID-aware semaphore** built atop `SmartCondition`.
-- Features:
-  - **Runtime tuning**: Increase or decrease permits dynamically.
-  - **Thread routing**: Use factory IDs to trap or release specific threads.
-  - **Fairness model**: Permit distribution maintains predictable access and wake order.
-- Core mechanism behind agentic thread workflows and distributed locking schemes.
+    Executes an `action` function on each item of an iterable in parallel.
+It handles both pre-known-length and streaming iterables, with optional `chunk_size` tuning and `stop_on_exception` to halt on errors.
+Ideal for efficient processing of large or streaming datasets.

-### 🧮 `Dynaphore`
+* ### `parallel_invoke`
-- A **dynamic semaphore** for thread coordination.
-- Unlike `SwitchLock`, `Dynaphore` is designed for **numeric weight-based access**, not ID routing.
-- Features:
-  - Scales up/down the number of available permits at runtime.
-  - Blocks threads when permits are exhausted.
-  - Wakes them as permits become available.
-- Ideal for resource pools, task throttling, or thread admission control.
-- Lighter than `SwitchLock` when ID targeting isn’t required.
+    Executes multiple independent functions concurrently.
+It accepts an arbitrary number of functions, returning a list of futures representing their execution, with an option to wait for all to finish.
+This simplifies running unrelated tasks in parallel with easy error propagation.

-### 🧵 `SignalCondition`
+* ### `parallel_map`
-- A **minimalist condition primitive** for classic wait/notify behavior.
-- Designed for speed, simplicity, and self-managed wait logic.
-- Unlike `SmartCondition`, callbacks run **in the waiting thread**, making it ideal for simple producer/consumer pipelines.
-- Use in event loops, polling mechanics, or timeouts where lock contention is minimal.

-#### ⏱ `AutoResetTimer`
-- A self-resetting timer that automatically expires and restarts.
-- Ideal for:
-  - Retry loops
-  - Cooldown mechanisms
-  - Debounce filters
-  - State polling under time constraints

-#### ⌛ `Stopwatch`
-- A high-resolution, nanosecond-accurate stopwatch.
-- Built with `time.perf_counter_ns()` for ultra-low overhead.
-- API:
-  - `start()`, `stop()`, `reset()`, `elapsed()`
-- Use to measure:
-  - Critical path latency
-  - Thread execution time
-  - Performance bottlenecks
+    The **parallel equivalent of Python’s built-in `map()`**.
+It applies a `transform` function to each item in an iterable concurrently, maintaining result order.
+Work is automatically split into chunks for efficient multi-threaded execution, returning a fully materialized list of results.

+### Notes for Parallel Utilities

+* All utilities automatically default to `max_workers = os.cpu_count()` if unspecified.
+* `chunk_size` can be manually tuned or defaults to roughly `4 × #workers` for balanced performance.
+* Exceptions raised inside tasks are properly propagated to the caller.

 ---

+## ⏱️ Timing Utilities – `thread_factory.utils.timing`

+ThreadFactory includes precise **Timing Utilities** for orchestration, diagnostics, and monitoring your concurrent applications.

+* ⏲️ `AutoResetTimer`: A **self-resetting timer** that automatically expires and restarts, ideal for retry loops, cooldown mechanisms, debounce filters, and heartbeat monitoring.
+* 🕰️ `Stopwatch`: A **high-resolution, nanosecond-accurate profiler** built with `time.perf_counter_ns()` for ultra-low overhead.
+Use it to precisely measure critical path latency, thread execution time, and pinpoint performance bottlenecks.

 ### ⚡ Performance Note